X2Y2-io/x2y2-sdk/README.md

 ### Making Offers / Collection Offers

-*Before making offers, you must approve WETH spending by the X2Y2: Exchange contract `0x74312363e45DCaBA76c59ec49a7Aa8A65a67EeD3`*
+Before making offers, the signer must approve WETH spending by the X2Y2: Exchange contract (`0x74312363e45DCaBA76c59ec49a7Aa8A65a67EeD3`).

-To make an offer on an item, call the `offer` method.
-Set `isCollection` to `true` and `tokenId` to a empty string to make a collection offer.
+To make an offer on an item, call the `offer` method:

 ```JavaScript
 await offer({